-Whether it be a simple sibling squabble over a toy, or more incessant bickering and name-calling, sibling rivalry can be tiresome to deal with.
-To manage it effectively you have to start by understanding its causes, and from there you can employ strategies that will help you diffuse the conflict.
+Whether it be a simple sibling squabble over a toy, or more constant bickering and name-calling, sibling rivalry can be tiresome to deal with.
+To help manage it effectively, try to understand its causes, and from here you can employ strategies that may help you diffuse the conflict.

-- Position in the family – an older child may feel burdened with having to look after a young sibling or abandoned by their parents who spend more time caring for the younger.
-Conversely, a younger child may feel as if they’re in an older child’s shadow and have to constantly play catch-up.
+- Position in the family – an older child may feel burdened with having to look after a younger sibling or a younger child may feel as if they’re in an older child’s shadow and have to play catch-up.

-- External stressors – events that are happening outside the immediate family unit can sometimes exacerbate underlying tensions and bring things bubbling to the surface.
+- External stressors – events that are happening outside the immediate family unit can sometimes cause tension between siblings.

-- Identify the cause of fighting – if it’s a simple matter of one child taking another toy from the other, use the fight as a teaching opportunity.
+- Identify the cause of fighting – if it’s a simple matter, such as one child taking another toy from the other, use the fight as a teaching opportunity.
 Explain the value of sharing and help them practise by setting a timer to swap toys, or introducing an equally beloved second toy.

 - Aim for peaceful resolutions.
 Discourage violence and praise your children when they come to a peaceful resolution.

-- Whenever possible let your children solve their differences – you may have to occasionally step in when it comes to spats between younger children, or if violence is involved, but leaving children to their own devices will encourage better communication and relationships between the two.
-When it does come to mediation, don’t take sides – explain they are both equally in the wrong for not resolving things calmly.
+- Whenever possible, let your children solve their differences between themselves.
+You may occasionally need to step in but leaving children to their own devices will encourage better communication and relationships between the two.

-- Make sure each child, especially older ones, have their own space – by doing this you keep personal items away from shared ones and help the children feel like respected individuals.
+- If you have the room to do so, try to allow each child, especially older ones, to have their own space – by doing this you keep personal items away from shared ones and help the children feel like respected individuals.